mdarwish/SocialScriptures/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running
-Run `ng build` to start the development server
+Run `ng serve -o` to start the development server

 ## Further help